-The next RBSA Board meeting will be TBD at 8:00pm (Finch Park-Green shed)...any/all new volunteers are always truly welcomed!
+The next RBSA Board meeting will be held on Thursday, November 17th at 8:00pm (Finch Park-Senior Center)...any/all new volunteers are always welcomed!

 The RBSA would like to sincerely THANK all of our sponsors for their dedicated and generous support throughout the 2016 season (please see current list under our Sponsors tab (on left))!

 It is with great sadness that the RBSA has learned of the passing of Lou Dovidio after a long, brave fight against cancer.
 Lou's son, Brian, is a freshman at Ramsey High School and played all the way from Clinic through Babe Ruth and he, Lou and Lou's wife Carole were (and are) integral and beloved members of the RBSA family.

 To learn more about Lou and his family, please visit; https://www.facebook.com/Lou-Dovidio-Memorial-Page-739824569488091/

 To donate to The Brian Dovidio Scholarship Fund, please click the secure link below.
 Any donation would be greatly appreciated by the Dovidio family.

 It comes with great sorrow to report that the RBSA lost one of our own, Thomas Ryan who was killed by a train in Ramsey.
 Thomas was an assistant coach on the Jr. Eagles of the Boys Clinic.
 He was just at the start of his RBSA coaching career; and he left behind his family including his 5 year old son, Jack.
 Tommy’s friends have started a GoFundme fundraiser to help secure Jack’s future.

 Please remember Tommy and his family in your thoughts & prayers and kindly consider donating to this fund via the following link: